 The Covid pandemic has starkly visibilized the underlying inequality and injustice of the global economic paradigm.
 It has not only exposed the cumulative failings of the neoliberal order, but also testified to the inevitability of crisis and catastrophe inherent to it.
-IT for Change's ambitious new project 'A Digital New Deal: Visions of Justice in a Post-Covid World' invites progressive actors to reflect on the digital dimensions of the present moment and present radical new ways of reclaiming and reimagining the digital.
+IT for Change participated in the project, 'A Digital New Deal: Visions of Justice in a Post-Covid World', which brought together progressive actors to reflect on the digital dimensions of the present moment and present radical new ways of reclaiming and reimagining the digital.

 2.1 A Digital New Deal Against Corporate Hijack of the Post-Covid 19 Future

 Gianluca Iazzolino, Marion Ouma and Laura Mann

 Our essay focuses on the political context in which the consolidation of the dominant digital paradigm takes place.
 It is structured into three parts: we first describe the role of technology companies in restructuring the global economy and creating the economic and social vulnerabilities that have been exposed by the current global health crisis.
 We then identify some trends that are likely to be exacerbated by the pandemic, specifically the growing public reliance on tech firms for basic services, the influence of tech firms on public debates, and the attempts by tech firms to capture civil society organizations and social movements through their philanthrocapitalism.
 We eventually sketch a policy framework to help address these dangers and to avoid a corporate hijack of the post-Covid 19 future, arguing that state regulatory and fiscal capacities must be strengthened and that independent research must be funded by the tax revenues extracted from tech giants.
 Civil society organizations could contribute by forming transnational alliances to keep tech giants in check and help engage citizens in public debate.